-Floorless coasters are a particular form of the B&M multi-looping coasters.
-The circuit of the coaster is heavily based on inversions, but the gimmick here is that coaster train “loses” its floor before it leaves the station.
+Floorless coasters are a particular form of B&M multi-looping coasters.
+The circuit of the coaster is heavily based on inversions, but the gimmick here is that the coaster train “loses” its floor before it leaves the station.
 Once passengers are securely seated, the floor folds away underneath the station and the legs of the riders are left dangling over the top of the track.
-Floorless coasters have virtually replaced the traditional B&M sit down coasters with a floored train, much to the dismay of a lot of people.
+Floorless coasters have virtually replaced the traditional B&M sit down coasters with a floored train, much to the dismay of many enthusiasts.
 Floorless coasters are commonly regarded as being not as forceful and exciting as the older B&M multi-loopers, where the trains have a floor.

 BOLLIGER & MABILLARD FLOORLESS

 B&M are currently the only company to have floorless coasters in production.
-The first floorless coaster was Medusa at Six Flags Great Adventure (since renamed Bizarro) that opened in 1999.
-The coaster was such a success in its first year of operation that four more opened the following year: Kraken at SeaWorld Orlando, Superman Krypton Coaster at Six Flags Fiesta Texas, Medusa at Six Flags Discovery Kingdom and Dominator at Geauga Lake (relocated to Kings Dominion in 2008).
+The first floorless coaster was Medusa (since renamed Bizarro) at Six Flags Great Adventure in New Jersey, that opened in 1999.
+The coaster was such a success in its first year of operation that four more opened the following year: Kraken at SeaWorld Orlando in Florida, Superman Krypton Coaster at Six Flags Fiesta Texas, Medusa at Six Flags Discovery Kingdom in California and Dominator at Geauga Lake in Ohio (relocated in 2008 to Kings Dominion in Virginia).

 FLOORLESS DIVE COASTER